 Founded on 5 May 1949, the Council of Europe was the first of Europe’s major new post‑war organisations.
 It is based in Strasbourg, France.
 The Federal Republic of Germany was admitted as an associate member on 13 July 1950 and as a full member on 2 May 1951.
-Germany is to hold the Presidency of the Committee of Ministers from November 2020 to May 2021.

 “It is of great significance for the political development of Europe that here, in the organs of the Council of Europe, we have a platform on which the representatives of Europe meet regularly, discuss their worries and anxieties, their desires and their hopes, a platform where they try to establish common criteria for evaluating their requirements, and where, in general, they cooperate with one another in a spirit of fairness and of good neighbourliness.
 In other words, here we find an expression of the European conscience.”
 [Konrad Adenauer (Strasbourg, 10 December 1951)].